 Frequently Asked Questions (FAQs)

-Like any brick-and-mortar store, marketing your online shop is essential for increasing your visibility and allowing more potential buyers to find your products.
+Like any brick-and-mortar shop, marketing your online shop is essential for increasing your visibility and allowing more potential buyers to find your products.

 With an effective marketing strategy, you can have a successful Etsy store.

-How Much Does It Cost to Sell on Etsy?
+How Much Does It Cost To Start an Etsy Shop?

 Selling on Etsy involves three primary costs: